TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/DacPico/README.md

 10. The Audio device is named Pico Amp 2 and the complete build folder and uf2 firmware are here in the folder PicoAmp2.
 ```

-The connections between the Pico 1 and the PCM5102A module is the same as on the Pico Amp 2 github:
+The connections between the Pico 1 and the PCM5102A module is the same as on the Pico Amp 2 Github:
 ```
 Name 	Pin
 Data 	GPIO18